 - Versions are not hidden; all packages have the same driver version.

 - No alternatives system, only the latest version which integrates CUDA support is available.
 For older releases nouveau works great; and anything below a GeForce 8xxx it’s in my opinion too low end to play anything modern.
 And Quake 3 and Doom 3 work greatly with nouveau, so that’s not a case!

 - The CentOS/RHEL repository contains the “Long Lived Branch version” where less changes occur; while Fedora repositories contains the “Short Lived Branch version”.
-Beta and Fedora’s rawide repositories will contain the “Beta Branch version”
+Beta CentOS/RHEL and Fedora’s rawhide repositories will contain the “Beta Branch version”

 - Multiple choice of kernel module packages; akmod (RPMFusion) for Fedora and binary kmod (Kernel ABI whitelists) for CentOS/RHEL.
 In addition to this, on both distributions dkms packages are available.
 This way all cases and personal preferences are covered for both distributions.

-- Starting from Nvidia driver version 334.16, the Nvidia DDX driver for X no longer loads the kernel module internally but relies on the
+- Starting from Nvidia driver version 334.16, the Nvidia DDX driver for X can also rely on the

 - Dracut options are depending on the distribution; so no more “vga=normal is an obsolete option” at boot.
 Each distribution gets its own specific GRUB options for booting.